Take care of your eyes with the 20-20-20 Rule

 As we all know, staring at a screen causes eye strain.
-When you do this too long and too often, your eyes may not be able to recover.
+When you do this too long and too often, your eyes may not recover.
 This eye strain is often called computer vision syndrome (CVS) and can cause headaches, fatigue, dry eyes, and long-term damage.

 What is the 20–20–20 Rule?